What is Hypnotherapy?

 Hypno-psychotherapy is the combined use of hypnotherapy with techniques from psychotherapy.
 A hypnotherapist that has also undertaken training in psychotherapy theory and practice will typically be able to help you with deeper and more complex problems and will usually have a greater range of tools with which to assist you.
 Some hypno-psychotherapists specialise in particular fields of psychotherapy.
 For example, analytical hypnotherapy combines hypnosis with psychodynamic therapy, with the aim of identifying and resolving the historical root cause of a problem or difficulty.
 Cognitive hypnotherapy combines hypnosis with cognitive therapy or cognitive behavioural therapy (CBT), with the aim of identifying and changing unhelpful thoughts and beliefs.

 I am an Integrative hypno-psychotherapist.
 Integrative therapists take the view that, as each person is unique, there is no single approach that can treat all clients in all situations.
-With almost twenty years as a therapist, my experience covers a wide range of approaches: cognitive-behavioural, psychodynamic, humanistic, body-centered and mindfulness-based therapies.
+With over twenty years as a therapist, my experience covers a wide range of approaches: cognitive-behavioural, psychodynamic, humanistic, body-centered and mindfulness-based therapies.
 My aim is to be able to respond effectively to your needs at whatever level is required, be it conscious or subconscious, feeling, cognitive, behavioural, physiological or spiritual.
 I believe that therapy is most effect in an atmosphere of acceptance and trust, so you can rest assured that, no matter what your difficulty, I will provide you with a non-judgmental, safe and supportive environment in which you can make the positive changes you need.

 If you have any questions, if you would like a free no-obligation chat on the phone, or if you would like to book an initial consultation, please get in touch and we can discuss how I can help you.